What do I Know? Critically Evaluating Subjectivity, Culture, & common sense

 7. Culture often acts like a "rubber stamp," which is "inked with advertising slogans, with editorials, with published scientific data, with the trivialities of the tabloids and the platitudes of history" – all imprinting our plastic minds with common sense truths that we passively accept (Bernays, 1928/2005, p.
 48).
 The early 20th century intellectual Walter Lippmann (1922/1997) explained, "For the most part we do not first see, and then define.
 We define first and then see.
 In the great blooming, buzzing confusion of the outer world we pick out what our culture has already defined for us, and we tend to perceive that which we have picked out in the form stereotyped for us by our culture" (pp. 54-55).
 Thus, common sense is "what anyone clothed and in his right mind knows" (Geertz, 1983/2000, p.
 75) because he or she has heard it proclaimed and seen it as truth so many times before.

-8. But common sense varies between different cultures.
+8. But common sense varies between different cultures, a fact which causes a lot of conflict when different cultures come into contact with each other.
 What seems “normal” or acceptable common sense in one culture can be labeled outrageous by another culture.
 Just think, for a moment, about how you instinctively view cannibals.
 Most, if not everyone, in our culture would say cannibalism is disgusting and immoral because it violates our common sense values of life and liberty.
 But how do you think cannibals view you?
 Likewise, think about the horrible atrocities committed by the Nazis in the early 20th century.
 The Nazi regime created a program to systematically brutalize and murder Jews, Communists, homosexuals, and other undesirable groups of people who were deemed inferior by the standards of common sense.
 Heinrich Himmler, the chief of the Gestapo secret police, explained, “In my work for the Fuhrer and the nation I do what my conscience tells me is right and what is common sense” (as cited in Kihlstrom, 2013, p.
 11).
 Most people do not think about the values and behaviors considered common sense by their culture – they just do what everyone else is doing, even if that includes exterminating another group of human beings.

-9. Common sense is a powerful myth, a "fiction accepted without question" (Lippmann, 1922/1997, p.
+10. But unlike Dr. Westover (2018), many people never become fully aware of traditions, let alone question or reject them.
+Be definition, common sense is "fiction accepted without question" (Lippmann, 1922/1997, p.
 80).
-Common sense is declared a "self-evident truth" that everyone already knows, as Thomas Jefferson proclaimed in the Declaration of Independence.
-Due to a flaw in our brain, the more times we hear a claim repeated, the more likely we believe the claim is true.
+Common sense is declared "self-evident truth" because everyone already knows that it is supposedly true, as Thomas Jefferson proclaimed in the Declaration of Independence.
 Common sense cultural fictions are very important to our psychological and social well-being.
 Common sense is the glue that makes society work.
 The historian Edmund S. Morgan (1988) explained, "fictions are necessary, because we cannot live without them... [they] make our world conform more closely to what we want it to be...
 The fiction takes command and reshapes reality" (p.
 14).
 While the subjective magic of fiction can be denigrated by outsiders as mere myth-making, all human beings have their own ideologies and need their myths in order to survive.